seanjparker/civ-2d/README.md

-# Civ
+# Civilization

-A 2D version of Civilisation coded in Java using only the standard libraries.
+A 2D version of Civilization coded in Java using only the standard libraries.

 ## Prerequisites
-Building the Civilisation source requires Java (JDK v1.8 or later).
+Building the Civilization source requires Java (JDK v1.8 or later).

 Once installed, you can then build and run the program using the commands from the following section.